clindoso/clindoso-gpt-translation-test/gpt-project/_docs/_en/features/administration/shift-sequences.md

 3. Click the {% icon item-delete %} in the top action bar.
 4. In the confirmation dialog, click _Yes_{:.doc-button}.

+### Unassign deleted shift sequences

+When you delete a shift sequence, it remains assigned to your people and still appears when you {% link_new insert shift sequences | features/scheduling/schedules/schedules-insert-shift-sequences.md | #insert-shift-sequences %}.
+To unassign a deleted shift sequence, proceed as follows:

+1. Go to _Plan > Configuration > Employees_{:.breadcrumbs}.
+2. Select the person to whom the deleted shift sequence is assigned.
+3. Click **Shift sequences** in the panel on the right.
+4. Click the Display all icon {% icon assignment-history | icon-only %}.<br>The deleted shift sequence appears in the list.
+5. Click the Delete icon {% icon item-delete | icon-only %}.
+6. Click _Yes_{:.doc-button}.

+To unassign the deleted shift sequence from several people at once, use the {% link_new mass update | features/administration/mass-update.md %} functionality.

 ## Use cases

 You can use shift sequences for various scenarios.